vis-opt-group/BLO/README.md

 In this website, we first summarize our related progress and references of existing works for a quick look at the current progress.
 Futhermore, we provide a curated list of awesome BLO resources, especially in learning and vision fields.
 We will continuously maintain this website to promote the research in BLO fields.

+## Abstract

+Bi-Level Optimization (BLO) is originated from the area of economic game theory and then introduced into the optimization community.
+BLO is able to handle problems with a hierarchical structure, involving two levels of optimization tasks, where one task is nested inside the other.
+In machine learning and computer vision fields, despite the different motivations and mechanisms, a lot of complex problems, such as hyper-parameter optimization, multi-task and meta learning, neural architecture search, adversarial learning and deep reinforcement learning, actually all contain a series of closely related subproblms.
+In this paper, we first uniformly express these complex learning and vision problems from the perspective of BLO.
+Then we construct a best-response-based single-level reformulation and establish a unified algorithmic framework to understand and formulate mainstream gradient-based BLO methodologies, covering aspects ranging from fundamental automatic differentiation schemes to various accelerations, simplifications, extensions and their convergence and complexity properties.
+Last but not least, we discuss the potentials of our unified BLO framework for designing new algorithms and point out some promising directions for future research.
+A list of important papers discussed in this survey, corresponding codes, and additional resources on BLOs are publicly available at: https://github.com/vis-opt-group/BLO.

 ## Our Related Work
 ### Papers